Deep polytopic autoencoders for low-dimensional linear parameter-varying approximations and nonlinear feedback design: Numerical experiments

-We consider the same problem, numerical setup, and the same data points for training the models as in~\cite{morHeiW23}.
-In short, the flow control problem of stabilizing the unstable steady-state of the flow behind a cylinder is modeled through the difference $v$ of the velocity to the steady-stated and observed through outputs $y = C v$.
+For comparability reasons, we consider here the same problem, numerical setup, and the same data points for training the models as in~\cite{morHeiW23}.
+In short, the flow control problem of stabilizing the unstable steady-state of the flow behind a cylinder is modeled through the difference of the velocity $v$ to the steady-stated and observed through outputs $y = C x$.
 It is determined by the semi-discrete Navier-Stokes equations

-written in so-called \emph{divergence-free} coordinates of the difference state $v$, with $N\colon v(t)\to N(v(t))\in \R^{n\times n}$ modeling the discrete diffusion-convection operator and $C \in \R^{6\times n}$ and $B \in \R^{n\times 2}$ the discrete observation and control operators; see~\cite{morHeiW23} for details.
-In the considered setup, the characteristic \emph{Reynolds number} is set to $60$ and the discretization results in $n = 51\,194$; see \Cref{fig:Re60-flow-snapshots} for an illustration.
+written in so-called \emph{divergence-free} coordinates of the difference state $x$, with $N\colon x(t)\to N(x(t))\in \R^{n\times n}$ modeling the discrete diffusion-convection operator and $C \in \R^{6\times n}$ and $B \in \R^{n\times 2}$ the discrete observation and control operators; cf.~\cite{morHeiW23}.
+See also \Cref{fig:setup} for a picture of the spatial domain and two snapshots of the flow behind a cylinder showing the flow velocities in the unstable steady state and with the periodic vortex shedding behavior.
+In the considered setup, the \emph{Reynolds number} is set to~$60$ and the dimension of the spatially discretized model to~$n = 51\,194$.
 For the time integration, a semi-explicit Euler scheme is employed, which treats the feedback and the nonlinearity explicitly.

 We consider the steady-state solution as target state and aim for the stabilization of the difference system~\cref{eq:nse-projected}.
-In order to trigger instabilities and for the collection of training data, a test input
+To trigger instabilities and to collect training data, a test input

 is applied.
-As described in~\cite{HeiK24}, the chosen deep convolutional encoder leverages depthwise separable convolutions along with a sparse interpolation matrix to mitigate computational complexity and memory requirements in this rather high-dimensional setup.
+We choose a deep convolutional encoder with depthwise separable convolutions to cope with the high computational complexity and memory requirements in this rather high-dimensional setup; see~\cite{HeiK24} for details.
 As a result the model complexity in terms of parameters that define the encoder and decoder can be lower than for, say, a comparable POD reduction; see \Cref{tab:pae}.
-For training the PAEs, we adopt a semi-supervised learning methodology with a combined loss function
+For training the PAEs, we adopt a semi-supervised learning methodology with the loss function